Student-WangZhengTao/Ryzen-AI-Powered-Conference-Notes/README.md

 # Ryzen-AI-Powered-Conference-Notes

 The system utilizes the HuggingFace LLaMA3-8B-Struct pre-trained model, optimized with w4abf16 quantization algorithm and AWQ+PerGrp methods, and is ultimately deployed on AMD Ryzen AI-powered PC devices.

 ## Transformers

 This repository consists of methods to run Transformers in PyTorch and ONNX with operators dispatch to NPU.

 ## Setup Transformers

-### Step 1: Download repository and create conda environment based on provided yaml file
+### Step 1: Setup environment

 Open Anaconda prompt on Windows PC.

 ```